Introduction#

 /inset-inline

-Fallbacks for Non-Supporting Browsers#
+Fallbacks for Older Browsers#

 If you need to support older browsers that don’t recognize logical properties, you can define physical property fallbacks first, followed by your logical properties.
 This ensures that browsers without logical property support (e.g., Internet Explorer) still display layouts correctly.